-Effect of Abstentions and Broker Non-Votes Abstentions will have no effect on the election of directors.
-For each of the other proposals, abstentions will have the same effect as a vote against these matters because they are considered present and entitled to vote on the matters.
+Effect of Abstentions Abstentions will have no effect on the election of directors.
+For each of the other proposals, abstentions will have the same effect as a vote against these matters.

-If your shares are held by a broker, you may submit your voting instructions to the broker as to how you want your shares to be voted.
+Effect of Broker Non-Votes If your shares are held by a broker, you may submit your voting instructions to the broker as to how you want your shares to be voted.
 If you give the broker instructions, your shares must be voted as you direct.
-If you do not give voting instructions for the proposal to ratify selection of the Company's independent registered public accounting firm, the broker may vote your shares at its discretion.
-However, with respect to the election of directors and all other proposals, the broker cannot vote your shares without instructions from you; when this happens, it is called a "broker non-vote."
-Broker non-votes are counted in determining the presence of a quorum at the meeting, but they have no effect on the outcome of the vote on the election of directors or item 3, item 4 or item 5 below.
+If you do not instruct your broker how to vote your shares using the instructions your broker provides to you, your broker may vote your shares at its discretion on proposal 2 regarding ratification of the Company's independent registered public accounting firm, but not for any other proposal.
+When this happens, it is called a "broker non-vote."
+To be sure your shares are voted in the manner you desire, you should instruct your broker how to vote your shares.